Wh1t3Rh1n0/ssh-phone-home/README.md

 Description
 ===========
-These scripts setup one Kali machine (the drone) to phone-home to another Kali machine (the C&C) over SSH on port 443.
-Port 2222 on the C&C is then forwarded to port 22 on the drone, allowing you to SSH into the drone through the reverse tunnel and wreak havoc... er... pentest the target network. =P
+These scripts setup one Kali machine (the drop box) to phone home to another Kali machine (the C&C) over SSH on port 443.
+Port 2222 on the C&C is then forwarded to port 22 on the drop box, allowing you to SSH into the drop box through the reverse tunnel and wreak havoc on... er... pentest the target network. =P

-By default, the drone will attempt an outgoing SSH connection to port 443 every 5 minutes.
+By default, the drop box will attempt an outgoing SSH connection to port 443 every 5 minutes.

-Install instructions
+Install Instructions
 ====================
-Install Kali on your main computer (C&C), and your drone (the one you will leave plugged in to the target network).
+Install Kali on your main computer (C&C), and your drop box (the one you will leave plugged in to the target network).
 As always, be sure to change the root password on both machines so that it is not the default.

 *All scripts should be run as root on both machines.*

-Download the necessary files to each machine (both the drone and C&C).
+Download the necessary files to each machine (both the drop box and C&C).

 		cd /opt
 		git clone https://github.com/Wh1t3Rh1n0/ssh-phone-home